-Bridgett Wagner, one of the conservative movement’s best-known and well-connected leaders, is vice president for external relations at The Heritage Foundation.
+Bridgett Wagner, one of the conservative movement’s best-known and well-connected leaders, is the Executive Director of the Edwin J. Feulner Institute at The Heritage Foundation.

-Her responsibilities also include advising and consulting with fellow leaders in the private and public sectors.
+In her current role, Wagner spearheads strategic enterprise-wide priorities while also advising and consulting with fellow leaders in the private and public sectors.

 Wagner’s work growing and strengthening the conservative movement, and her success at building diverse coalitions around key policy initiatives, were recognized internally with Heritage’s President’s Award.